joey-qytyku/OS-90-i386/docs/Memory.md

 ## Programming Considerations
 (Updated 2022-08-05)

-Programs should avoid allocating and freeing memory and rely on the .bss section more. bss is zeroes only if the kernel needs it.
+Programs should avoid allocating and freeing memory and rely on the .bss section more.
 Allocations can be called, but they should be relatively large and page-multiples in size.

 Software libraries can help with managing .bss heaps if that is necessary.